weavedb/weavedb/docs/docs/quick-start.md

 #### Generating Disposal Key Pair

-For optimal UX for dapp users, you would want to generate a disposal key pair and let it auto-sign transactions without wallet pop-ups evey time they are to update data.
+For optimal UX for dapp users, you would want to generate a disposal key pair and let it auto-sign transactions without wallet pop-ups every time they are to update data.

 We will explore the disposal key flow, but for any other usages, refer to [the Authentication document](/docs/sdk/auth).